Exemptions

 • Clergy – Real property that is owned either (1) by a member of the clergy who is engaged in the work of his or her religious denomination or who is unable to perform such work because of age (over 70 years) or impaired health or (2) by the un-remarried surviving spouse of such a member of the clergy is exempt from general municipal and school district taxes to the extent of $1,500 of assessed value, provided that the owner is a resident and inhabitant of New York State.
 Application must be filed every year for this exemption.

-Applicants for this exemption would need at least 2 years of certified service and reside in the Town of Bethlehem.
-The exemption is exclusively for residential purposes, and the property must be the primary residence of the volunteer.
+Applicants for this exemption would need at least 2 years of certified service and reside in the jurisdiction, Town of Bethlehem, served by the Fire Company, fire department, or ambulance service that serves the Town or the neighboring municipalities of Coeymans, Guilderland, New Scotland and/or Ravena.
+The exemption is exclusively for residential purposes, and the property must be owned and the primary residence of the volunteer.
 Volunteers with more than 20 years of service would qualify for a lifetime exemption as long as they maintain a primary residence in the Town of Bethlehem.

 Surviving un-remarried spouse of a deceased volunteer with at least 20 years as an enrolled member who has been receiving the exemption qualifies.